soz-live/soz-live.github.io/docs/coders-lisp.md

 `(SZOB-Apply object method args)`

-In SOZ, it doesn’t matter which format you use for method invocation, however to remain in the spirit of Lisp many Apply calls have been rewritten to the purely functional format:
+In SOZ, it doesn't matter which format you use for method invocation, however to remain in the spirit of Lisp many Apply calls have been rewritten to the purely functional format:

 `(defun SZOB-length (o) (SZOB-Apply o "length" nil))`